AuthorizeNet/sdk-php/README.md

 ## Autoloading

 [`Composer`](http://getcomposer.org) currently has a [MITM](https://github.com/composer/composer/issues/1074)
 security vulnerability.
-However, if you wish to use it, require it's autoloader in your script or bootstrap file:
+However, if you wish to use it, require its autoloader in your script or bootstrap file:
 ```php
 require 'vendor/autoload.php';